Bakersfield and Kern Electric Railway: Major expansion and upgrade

 In 1909, the first section of track was double tracked.
 It was the main line on 19th Street, between F Street and H Street.
 The track was also upgraded with 87-pound rails.
 The next year, the company was purchased by the San Joaquin Light and Power Company.
 This would result in a major overhaul of the entire system.
 Between 1911 and 1912, with the exception of one-way sections, the entire system was double tracked.
 Also, all of the track was upgraded to 87-pound rails, in preparation for new cars which were purchased.
-The car barn was also be moved from 19th Street and Union Avenue, to 19th Street and Oak Street, adjacent to the Recreation Park.
+The car barn was also moved from 19th Street and Union Avenue, to 19th Street and Oak Street, adjacent to the Recreation Park.
 The previous yard was used for storage by the power company.

 In 1915 the first "bus" system was started in the city.
 Called "jitney," they were little more than a model-T Ford station wagon.
 It would connect the city with the outlying areas.
 They would greatly impact the profits of the streetcar line.
 That same year, ordinances were passed by the city, which restricted where they could operate, so they would not be a direct competitor to the streetcar company.
 The Bakersfield and Kern Electric Railway also started running its own feeder bus service, to connect the outlying areas with the streetcar line.